OntZ/machinemax-test/README.md

 6. Idle is more costly than off because you're wasting fuel, engine wear and operator hours, so I've plotted it as such in the history chart.

 7. History doesn't change randomly.
 Because in this case it does, there will be a less-than-pretty initial flicker in the details page when the new history replaces the old one.
 There would still be a flicker from one day to the next, though.
 The dates the graph is showed for are rendered, and will update with the fresh call, so this might be acceptable in an MVP, subject to PO, user testing etc. I'd be happy to hear how best to go about this.
 Potentially a graph which uses transitions would be nice.

+8. You have a good designer.
+If not, I'm happy to learn some principles.

 ## Potential caveats